gneeha3/Property-Guru-Website/README.md

 # Property-Guru

-This is a webiste which helps prospectiver buyer and seller to invest on a property in state of california This is data visulaization project done under CMPE 280 professor Ron Mak
+This is a website which helps prospective buyer and seller to invest on a property in state of california This is data visulaization project done under CMPE 280 professor Ron Mak

 We used nodeJS as backend and Jade template for front end.